eyalk11/compare-my-stocks/README.md

 I am not sure about the right level of exposure to code.

 Should I allow for customized, code-based operations between stocks?
 I am not a fun of GUI, and it is a lot of work.
 Include notebook inside QT?
-What kind of statisitics to incorperate?
+What kind of statisitics to incorporate?

 Feel free to contact me at eyalk5@gmail.com.